edwardslab-wustl/dxm/README.md

 Notes:

-Set the -m flag to the maximum coverage in the input file.
-Increasing -m above the maximum coverage will needlessly increase memory usage.
+Set the -c flag to the maximum coverage in the input file.
+Increasing -c above the maximum coverage will needlessly increase memory usage.

 DXM computational time scales with number of subpopulations, number of CpG, and maximum coverage.
 DXM solved eRRBS and Methyl-Seq samples for 2 subpopulations at average coverage of 60x in ~2 hours.